'Extremely shameful': Rajnath Singh on ruckus over farm bills in RS

 "What happened in Rajya Sabha today was saddening, unfortunate and shameful.
 It is the responsibility of the ruling side to enable discussions in the House but it is also the duty of the Opposition to maintain decorum," said Defence Minister Rajnath Singh on Farm Bills during a press conference.

 "As far as I know, this has never happened in the history of Lok Sabha or Rajya Sabha.
 This happening in Rajya Sabha is an even bigger matter.
 Attempts are being made to mislead the farmers on the basis of rumours.
-What happened is against the decorum of House," he told reporters along with Prakash Javadekar, Prahlad Joshi, Piyush Goyal, Thawarchand Gehlot and Mukhtar Abbas Naqvi .
+What happened is against the decorum of House," he told reporters.

 "Notice has been given to the Chairman.
 A decision will be taken by him.
 I don't want to say anything politically.
 This is the prerogative of the Chairman," ANI quoted Singh as saying, on no-confidence motion by the Opposition against Rajya Sabha Deputy Chairman Harivansh.